Run by School of Arts, Culture and Language

 Organiser: Prof Pwyll ap Sion

 Overall aims and purpose

-The Part Two module of the MA or MMus consists of a single project of a scope and scale that a student may reasonably expect to completed after four to five months of full-time, independent, supervised study.
-It should demonstrate advanced knowledge and study in the field, and should incorporate some level of individuality in terms of thought and approach.
-It will normally be undertaken in the main study area chosen for Part One, and may take the form of either (i) a dissertation or equivalent prose study, (ii) a portfolio of compositions, (iii) an edition with commentary or (iv) a public recital, depending on the student's main area of specialism.
-The scope and content of the project will be guided by the supervisor(s), and should follow the plan submitted in the module 'Preparing for the Part Two project'.
+The Part II Project module of the MA or MMus programme consists of a single research project of a scope and scale that a student may reasonably expect to complete in four to five months of full-time, independent study.
+It will demonstrate advanced knowledge and study in the field, and will demonstrate some level of individuality and originality in terms of thought and approach.
+It will take one of several forms, appropriate to the programme studied:

 Threshold (50-59) Work which displays a good grasp of factual knowledge, with adequate ability at conceptual thought, and some awareness of methodological issues (albeit limited), and showing sufficient evidence of a generally intellectual approach, with fair expression.

 Good (60-69) Work which displays a sound grasp of the subject, a good level of conceptual thought, awareness of methodological and other issues, with evidence of intellectual acumen and good expression .